Jerry Garcia: Lifestyle and health

 Though things seemed to be getting better for the band, Garcia's health was declining.
 By 1983, Garcia's demeanor onstage had appeared to change.
 Despite still playing the guitar with great passion and intensity, there were times that he would appear disengaged; as such, shows were often inconsistent.
 Years of heavy tobacco smoking had affected his voice, and he gained considerable weight.
 By 1984, he would often rest his chin on the microphone during performances.
 The so-called "endless tour"—the result of years of financial risks, drug use, and poor business decisions—had taken its toll.

 Garcia's decade-long heroin addiction culminated in the rest of the band holding an intervention in January 1985.
 Given the choice between the band or the drugs, Garcia agreed to check into a rehabilitation center in Oakland, California.
-A few days later in January, before the start of his program in Oakland, Garcia was arrested for drug possession in Golden Gate Park; he subsequently attended a drug diversion program.
+A few days later, on January 19, before the start of his program in Oakland, Garcia was arrested for drug possession in Golden Gate Park; he subsequently attended a drug diversion program.
 Throughout 1985, he tapered his drug use on tour and at home with the assistance of Nora Sage; by the spring of 1986, he was completely abstinent.

-Precipitated by an unhealthy weight, dehydration, bad eating habits, and a recent relapse on the Grateful Dead's first stadium tour, Garcia collapsed into a diabetic coma in July 1986, waking up five days later.
+Precipitated by an unhealthy weight, dehydration, bad eating habits, and a recent relapse on the Grateful Dead's first stadium tour, Garcia collapsed into a diabetic coma on July 10, 1986, waking up five days later.
 He later spoke about this period of unconsciousness as surreal: "Well, I had some very weird experiences.
 My main experience was one of furious activity and tremendous struggle in a sort of futuristic, space-ship vehicle with insectoid presences.
 After I came out of my coma, I had this image of myself as these little hunks of protoplasm that were stuck together kind of like stamps with perforations between them that you could snap off."
 Garcia's coma had a profound effect on him: it forced him to have to relearn how to play the guitar, as well as other, more basic skills.
 Within a handful of months, he had recovered, playing with the Jerry Garcia Band and the Grateful Dead again later that year.

 After Garcia's recovery, the band released a comeback album In the Dark in 1987, which became their best-selling studio album.
 Inspired by Garcia's improved health, a successful album and the continuing emergence of Mydland as a third frontman, the band's energy and chemistry reached a new peak in the late 1980s.